 Collectors today have grown somewhat weary of jersey swatches glued between two pieces of cardboard.
-But, back in 1997 it was something special.
+But, back in 1997, it was something special.
 It was hard to pull a jersey card.
 The odds of getting one were slim.
-The 1997-98 Upper Deck Game Jersey was the first to feature a piece of the Great One's jersey.
+The 1997-98 Upper Deck Game Jersey was the first to feature a piece of The Great One's jersey.
 How special is that?

 Although this list is all about Wayne Gretzky cards, no list can be complete without a couple of inclusions featuring his greatest peers and rivals.
-This 2002-03 SP Authentic Sign of the Times card has both Wayne Gretzky and and Gordie Howe.
+This 2002-03 SP Authentic Sign of the Times card has both Wayne Gretzky and Gordie Howe.
 Howe is the one player people could argue might have actually been better than the Great One.
 This is an argument that could go on forever but this card includes autographs from both of them.
 No matter which way you lean, you get signatures from the game's two best players.
 It also helps that the card design is beautiful and the autographs themselves are amazing.